Imago

 Emphatic return and a nail-biting 3-Point contest

-8 NBA stars vied for the title, but the eyes were set only on Damian Lillard.
-Dame Time has been out all season with an Achilles issue, but his return for the contest got fans enthusiastic.
+8 NBA stars vied for the title, but eyes were set only on Damian Lillard.
+Dame Time has been out since tearing his Achilles tendon during the Playoffs last year, but his return for the contest got fans excited.
 Seeing him back on court, that too in a Portland uniform, only added to the excitement.
 Lillard would eventually win his third 3-Point Contest, narrowly beating Devin Booker in the final.

 First Round

-It was Kon Knueppel who started the proceedings as he became just the fifth rookie to take part in the 3-point contest.
-The Hornets star dropped 27 points in the opening round, making it difficult for others to pass him.
-5 other stars came next, but nobody could beat the score.
+It was Kon Knueppel who started the proceedings, as he became just the fifth rookie to take part in the 3-point contest.
+The Hornets star dropped 27 points in the opening round, making it difficult for others to surpass him.
+The next 5 contestants couldn’t beat Knueppel’s score.
 Cavaliers guard Donovan Mitchell drained each shot from the first rack and finished with a score of 24.

 Kon Knueppel CAUGHT FIRE!